cayrusa/ShatteredAscension-Rulebook/TwilightImperium_ShatteredAscension_Rulebook.md

 The "Trade Contracts" of a race are the cards bearing its symbol, while its "Trade Agreements" are the Trade Contracts of other races it received when opening Trade Agreements with them.

 ### Receiving Trade Goods from Trade Agreements<a name="ReceivingTradeGoodsFromTradeAgreements"></a>
-Various effects (most notably the Primary Ability of the Trade Strategy Card (5)) "place Trade Goods on active Trade Agreements".
+Various effects (most notably the Special Ability of the Trade Strategy Card (5)) "place Trade Goods on active Trade Agreements".
 When this happens, players place, on their Trade Agreements, a number of Trade Goods equal to the numerical values of these Trade Agreements.
 Various effects (most notably the Primary and Secondary Ability of the Trade Strategy Card (5)) allow players to collect the Trade Goods present on their Trade Agreements and place them in their Trade Goods Area.

 ### Breaking Trade Agreements<a name="BreakingTradeAgreements"></a>